citp/privacy-policy-historical/a/ab/abl/ableton.com.md

-> *The following text is extracted and transformed from the ableton.com privacy policy that was archived on 2017-10-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171003214052id_/https%3A//www.ableton.com/en/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ableton.com privacy policy that was archived on 2018-03-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180328145005id_/https%3A//www.ableton.com/en/privacy-policy) for the most accurate reproduction.*

 # Ableton Privacy Policy | Ableton

-This site uses cookies.
-By continuing to browse the site you are agreeing to our use of cookies.
-[Find out more here](https://web.archive.org/en/privacy-policy/#cookies)

 Ableton handles all customers’ personal data with the utmost discretion.
 Data will only be collected within the scope of what is technically necessary.
 On no account, data shall be transferred to third parties for invalid reasons.